DanMcGann/loam/README.md

 ```
 *Note `lidar_params` and `read_ouster_cloud` are specific to the LiDAR used in this dataset.*

-Of course your usage of `loam` will likely also include steps to dewarp pointclouds, incorporate data from additional sensors etc.
+Of course simple Scan-to-Scan matching does drift.
+To get better performance your usage of `loam` will likely also include steps to dewarp pointclouds, incorporate data from additional sensors, maintain a local map of points, etc.

 # Documentation